CloudLabs-Samples/EduLabs/Hashicorp/Terraform Cloud with Azure/01- Terraform Cloud Setup.md

 IMPORTANT: DO NOT SKIP THIS NEXT STEP:

+7 Naviagate back to Azure portal and click on **Cloud shell** and ensure that Powershell is selected.

+8. All the required files for the lab are already provisioned within the environment.

-7. Run **terraform version** on the command prompt  and then set the Terraform Version to match on the workspace's Settings >> General settings page.
+9. Now run **terraform version** from the cloud shell and then set the Terraform Version to match on the workspace's **Settings >> General settings** page.
 Also, change the Execution Mode to **Local**.

 8. Ensure to save your settings by clicking the **Save settings** button at the bottom of the page!
 This will allow us to run Terraform commands from our workstation with local variables.